Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Recombinant monoclonal antibody antivenoms

-• Broad-spectrum antivenoms
+• Broad-spectrum antivenoms targeting multiple species

 4.3 Digital Health and Surveillance Tools

-• Improve antivenom stock forecasting
+• Strengthen antivenom demand forecasting

-• Support clinical decision-making in rural facilities
+• Support frontline clinical decision-making

 5. Africa-Focused Opportunities and Constraints